LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 So handlers can be chained to modify how the signal is outputted.

 We do that by specifying a second handler, and set the first handler as its source. <br/>
-Then we speceify its properties like any other type.
+Then we specify its properties like any other type.

 ```ini
 Handler-MainHandler1=Type fft | BinWidth 5 | OverlapBoost 10 | CascadesCount 3